 Pay is usually calculated per day, with rates and expenses varying between companies.
 Salaries vary considerably depending on the company, location/country visited and type of tour.

 The work is often seasonal, with more jobs available during the holiday periods.
-Tour managers may take on other work to boost income.
+Tour managers may take on other work to boost their income.

 Income figures are intended as a guide only.

 As tour managers are responsible for holidaymakers throughout their tour, working hours are generally from early morning through until late in the evening, including weekends.
-You may be on call 24 hours a day in case of an emergency.
+You may be on call 24 hours a day, in case of an emergency.

 What to expect

-- Tour managers involved in the planning and organisation of tours or special interest holidays may be employed continuously, especially with large tour operators.
+- Tour managers involved in the planning and organisation of tours or special-interest holidays may be employed continuously, especially with large tour operators.